senacor/infrastructure-as-code-with-ansible/README.md

 We will use an vagrant vm as a local test environment.
 The vagrant file located in the folder VMs is an Ubuntu box enhanced with:

-* Some needed port forbiddings to access services running inside.
+* Some needed port forwarding's to access services running inside.
 * The usage of the user owned ssh-key.
 (If you don't have an existing key under ~/.ssh/id_rsa please create one)
 * The provisioning of the ssh public key in the known_host file.
 * The provisioning of python as the only prerequisite for ansible.